Ziiics/Cloud_Notes/RawNotes/CloudEssentials.md

 Monolithic apps = tightly connected; one failure affects the whole app.

 Microservices = loosely connected; each component runs independently and failures are isolated.

+# 3. Exploring Compute Services

+### AWS Lambda
+AWS Lambda is a serverless compute services, where you only run code without managing servers.
+This model is called Function as a Service (FaaS).
+- Great for quick, event-driven process.
+- Supports any programming language, as Java, Python, and Node.js.
+- Integrates with other AWS services quite easily (S3, DynamoDB, EventBridge).
+- Handles execution, scaling, and resources allocation.

+How Lambda Works
+1. upload code to Lambda (called Lambda function).
+2. Set code to trigger form an event source.
+3. Run code when triggered (reliable, secure, and efficient).
+4. Pay only for the compute time used.

+Example of use
+- Real-time image processing for a social media applciation.
+- Personalized content delivery for a news aggregator.
+- Real-time even handling for an online game.

+### Containers and Orchestration

+Containers package code + dependencies into a portable, consistent environment that runs anywhere (like lightweight VMs).

+Orchestration platforms handle:
+- Starting/stopping containers.
+- Scaling across multiple servers.
+- Updating, monitoring, and maintaining container clusters.

+AWS Container Options
+- Amazon ECS (Elastic Container Service) - simpler, AWS-native orchestration; easier setup.
+- Amazon EKS (Elastic Kubernetes Service) - uses Kubernetes (industry standard, open-source).
+Good for teams already using Kubernetes.

+Orchestration get the containers from Amazon ECR (Elastic Container Registry) to stores the container images.

+Fargate - serverless, AWS manages the servers, no need to manage servers or EC2 instances.

+### Additional computer services

+#### Elastic Beanstalk
+Fully managed service that streamlines deployment, management, and scaling of web apps.
+Good for RESTful APIs, mobile backend services, microservices architectures with automated scaling and simplified infrastructure management.

+#### AWS Batch
+Fully managed service to run batch computing workloads.
+Automate schedules, process large-scale, parallel workloads in areas like scientific computing, financial task analysis, media transcoding, big data processing, ML training, and genomics research.

+#### Lightsail
+Offer VPS (Virtual Private Serves) at a predictable monthly pricing.
+Ideal for small businesses, basic workloads.

+#### Outposts
+Fully managed hybrid cloud solution.
+Good for low-latency apps, data pricessing in remote locations, migrating and modernizing legacy apps, and meeting regulatory compliance or data residency requirements.